 From the Contacts page, hover over the ‘Manage’ section then click on the pencil icon.

-On the new page, paste in the new contact information or upload via a file (CSV, XLS, or TXT).
+• Paste in the new contact information or upload via a file (CSV, XLS, or TXT)

 Remove/Unsubscribe contacts from a list

 There are several ways to remove contacts from your lists.
 For each of the following examples, you can choose to completely remove the contact from the list, or simply unsubscribe them (keep them on the list but with no sending).